Aiimaar/AgroSOS/README.md

 ### 👨‍💻 **Víctor**
    - **Role:** Full Stack Developer
    - **Description:** Víctor is a dedicated Full Stack Developer with a focus on building responsive and visually appealing user interfaces.
 She is highly skilled in React and other modern JavaScript technologies.
-Aimar is passionate about creating intuitive solutions and ensuring the best possible user experience for AgroSOS users.
+He is passionate about creating intuitive solutions and ensuring the best possible user experience for AgroSOS users.
 Her work bridges the gap between design and functionality.
    - 🌍 **Location:** Las Palmas de Gran Canaria, Spain
    - 🐙 **GitHub:** [Víctor GitHub](https://github.com/Vitolofs7)

 ---

-### 👩‍💻 **Aimar**
+### 👨‍💻 **Aimar**
    - **Role:** Full Stack Developer
    - **Description:** Aimar is a versatile Full Stack Developer who is passionate about both frontend and backend technologies.
 With extensive knowledge of JavaScript, Node.js, and databases, he plays a key role in ensuring seamless integration between the user interface and backend systems for AgroSOS.
 He is also passionate about improving performance and optimizing user experience.
    - 🌍 **Location:** Las Palmas de Gran Canaria, Spain